 International Students - Many scholarships and fellowships require US citizenship or residency.
 InternationalScholarships.com lists hundreds of awards specifically for International Students.

-Undocumented Students - The following listings are open to undocumented students: Golden Door Scholars, Western Union Foundation Family Scholarship Program, 10,000 Degrees Scholarships, Paul & Daisy Soros Scholarships for New Americans, and Educators for Fair Consideration (E4FC).
+Undocumented Students - The following listings are open to undocumented students: Golden Door Scholars, Western Union Foundation Family Scholarship Program, 10,000 Degrees Scholarships, and Paul & Daisy Soros Scholarships for New Americans.